magomimmo/modern-cljs/doc/tutorial-09.md

 To test our `exclude-file-names` function on a real scenario we're initially going to use the CLJS code base itself as our mutable world.

-This time we start from the tests.
+This time we start coding from the test.
 Open `compile_test.clj` and add some reasonable assertions to `test-exclude-file-names`.

 ```clojure